cbpark/ptc-cluster/docs/modules.md

   2) prun/1.2    4) openmpi/1.10.7   6) python/2.7.14
 ```

-The above list let you know that ROOT 6.12.06 and Python 2.7.14 are loaded in the current environment.
+The list in the above tells you that ROOT 6.12.06 and Python 2.7.14 are loaded in the current environment.
+Indeed, they are added to your `$PATH`.

 ``` no-highlight
 $ which root